omegataupodcast/episode-prep/open/nuclearWeapons.md

   - Too much devastation
   - Only as a deterrent
   - Risk of inadvertent use? -> Bad deterrent?

+* Speculation about outcomes: is it just a myth that a nuclear war might lead to a total destruction of human life on Earth?
+Or civilization as we know it?
+Albert Einstein famously said "I know not with what weapons World War III will be fought, but World War IV will be fought with sticks and stones" - how realisitc is this statement?
+If there would be such a scenario, how would it happen?
+What would be the incentive for attacking areas not directly involved in the conflict?

 * Is there an agreement among historians whether "it was worth it"?